Underscoreus/Houdini-regexer-node/readme.md

 ## Installation

-Too install this otl all you have to do is download it and place it in one of these folders:
+To install this otl all you have to do is download it and place it in one of these folders:

 Windows: C:\Program Files\Side Effects Software\Houdini xx.x.xxx\houdini\otls

 Mac: /Applications/Houdini/Houdinixx.x.xxx/houdini/otls

 Linux: /opt/hfsxx.x.xxx/houdini/otls

 After restarting houdini the node should be avalible to place down in SOPs.